An effective open image theorem for products of principally polarized abelian varieties: Preliminaries

 In fact, \cite[Theorem 5.1]{MR1355006} guarantees the existence of a prime $\fp$ of residue degree 1 with the claimed properties.
 We will not use this information about the residue degree here.
-Instead, we will use a corollary of Theorem \ref{effective-cdt} that allows for the avoidance of a prescribed set of primes because, in our application, we want to ensure that $\fp$ is not a prime of bad reduction.
+Instead, in our application, we will use a corollary of Theorem \ref{effective-cdt} that allows for the avoidance of a prescribed set of primes.

 \begin{corollary} Assume GRH.
-Let notation be as above, let $m$ be a positive integer, and set $\tilde{L} \coloneqq L(\sqrt{m})$.
+Let notation be as above, let $m$ be a positive squarefree integer, and set $\tilde{L} \coloneqq L(\sqrt{m})$.
 Then there exists a prime $\fp$ of $K$ that is unramified in $L/K$ and does not divide $m$ for which (\ref{artin-C}) holds and that satisfies the inequality

-where $\tilde{a},\tilde{b},\tilde{c}$ are absolute constants that may be taken to be $4, 2.5,$ and $5$, respectively, or may be taken to be the improved values given in \cite[Table 1]{MR1355006} associated with $\tilde{L}$. \end{corollary} \begin{proof} Follow from the proof of \cite[Corollary 6, p.
+where $\tilde{a},\tilde{b},\tilde{c}$ are absolute constants that can be taken to be $4, 2.5,$ and $5$, respectively, or can be taken to be the improved values given in \cite[Table 1]{MR1355006} associated with $\tilde{L}$. \end{corollary} \begin{proof} Follow from the proof of \cite[Corollary 6, p.
 4]{mayle2021effective}. \end{proof} In order to apply Corollary \ref{ECDT-cor}, we will need a bound on $\log d_L$.
 The next lemma provides such a bound in terms of the degrees $[L:K]$, $[L:\Q]$, and $[K:\Q]$ and the discriminants $d_K$ and $\disc{L/K}$.

 \begin{lemma} If $L/K$ is a finite Galois extension of number fields, then

 where $\rad n \coloneqq \prod_{p \mid n} p$ is the radical of an integer $n$. \end{lemma} \begin{proof} The claim follows from the inequality given in \cite[Proposition 4', p.
 329]{MR644559} (and the remark that immediately follows), and the observation that $\sum_{p \in P(L/K)} \log p= \log \rad(\disc{L/K})$. \end{proof}